M5ez/M5ez/README.md

 * Many bugs got fixed
 * Code is a lot cleaner now, easier to add things without the sometimes ad-hoc and organically grown constructs of M5ez 1.x

 However, all of this comes with some changes to the names of common functions in M5ez.
 Generally things are more consistent now, but that does mean they are different: your M5ez 1.x code will not run without modifications.
-I am not planning an M5ez 3.0, so expect no further modifications to be needed to existing code for a while.
+I am not planning an M5ez 3.0 at this time, so expect no further modifications to be needed to existing code for a while.

 ### Converting code from M5ez 1.x to 2.x